Décor Meeting #24: Studio Ammo and the Influence of Maritime Design

 iamfm instagram

-A studio in step with the times
+A studio in tune with its time

-At Aire, we are sensitive to all the values of Studio Ammo and their maritime design .
-Especially when designers work on sensitive subjects while cultivating an original aesthetic.
+At Aire, we are sensitive to all the values of Studio Ammo and their maritime designEspecially when designers work on sensitive topics while cultivating an original aesthetic.
 Studio Ammo uses its audience and talent to convey messages that are important to us for an entire generation.
-We find an important convergence in the world of design with Ekhi Busquet .
-We must dare to speak out when we have a strong voice.
-Expose ourselves to defend the climate cause.
+We see a significant convergence in the design world with Ekhi BusquetYou have to dare to speak up when you have a strong voice.
+To expose yourself to defend the climate cause.
 This raises many questions.
 How can we produce while limiting our impact?
-What practices should we encourage?
+What practices should we promote?
 We are happy to highlight young talents who are committed.
 We wish Studio Ammo a great adventure!

 0 comments